 Step-By-Step Recipe Instructions

 Step 1: Make the cookie dough.
-In the bowl of a stand mixer or in a large bowl using a handheld electric mixer, beat the butter, confectioner’s sugar, vanilla, and salt until smooth and well blended.
+Beat the butter, confectioner’s sugar, vanilla, and salt until smooth and well blended.

 Step 2: Add flour and mix until combined and dough comes together.